robertoszek/pleroma-bot/README.md

 They were part of the impetus for this project, challenging myself to not just import them and use them, instead opting to directly do the heavy lifting with built-in python modules.

-That and [mastodon-bot](https://github.com/yogthos/mastodon-bot) not working after upgrading the Pleroma instance I was admin on.
+That and [mastodon-bot](https://github.com/yogthos/mastodon-bot) not working after upgrading the Pleroma instance I was admin on 😅.
 This event lead to repurposing it and adding the tweet gathering and posting capabilities.

 ## Contributing